vay3t/ghostfer/README.md

 MAC Recon Go version https://github.com/vay3t/tiny-macrecon/

 # what is?
+Passive hosts enumeration.
 Sniffer that captures arp packets and delivers an output with the respective ip and mac address

 # Usage
 Need root